tybens/leilanibender.com/blog/source/_posts/Python-History-Since-the-Fifteenth-Century.md

 The GIL is silly!
 Well, no not really it's pretty important and hard to remove.
 The Global Interpreter Lock makes it so that Python code cannot actually be executed in parallel, so threads are executed concurrently in a way where they're "running at the same time", but never both running at a given time.

-It's not really a "Python was implemented this way so we're stuck with it" thing going on here.
+It's not just a "Python was implemented this way so we're stuck with it" thing going on here.
 Pypy came along and it kept the GIL.
 Ruby has a GIL.
 OCaml has a GIL.
 JS just...doesn't have threads.
 Yeah yeah, IronPython and Jython got rid of the GIL, but I'd like to hammer it in that there is a great argument for the GIL to be great.

 So the silly part is what it was like before Python 3.2.